 See the Calendar at the top of this page for event details and contact information.

 Like to tinker?
 Repair, sharpen and tune-up the valuable fleet of hand tools and small equipment volunteers rely on.

-Fascinated by citizen science?
-Satisfy your inner ecologist and help collect important data to care for and steward our parks and wildlife habitat.
-We have need for tree inventory, plant and animal counts, monitoring, and invasive species control test plots.
-We will provide you with guidance and the reporting tools necessary to complete your research.
+Fascinated by science?
+Satisfy your inner ecologist and help collect important data to care and steward our parks and wildlife habitat.

 Got a green thumb?
 Share your skills to enrich Eugene's Community Gardens with educational workshops or keeping the common areas tidy and free of weeds.
 Or, join weekly seasonal work parties at Hendricks Park, Owen Rose Garden and the Native Plant Nursery.